sdporres/fealtyweb/_posts/2019-08-07-what-has-been-and-whats-next.md

 comments: on
 ---

 Hello everybody.
 It has been an effort to get some kind of update out because 1) there is a lot going on and 2) I couldn't decide on what to post about from all that is going on.
-So I will summarize here what has been going on since the end of June, what is happening now, and what will happen next.
+So I will summarize here what has been going on since the end of June, what is happening now, and what will happen next.<!--more-->

 ## Feature Creep